 The double tiered turkey / basket became a centerpiece.
 I can still see that turkey shape in here, even if you do think I’m crazy.
 I should just add a beard and some feathers and call it a day.
 Instead I added a little extra bit of vines and my honeymoon souvenir oak leaf.
 Speaking of honeymoons… did y’all know that I love Thanksgiving dinner so much that I served it at my wedding reception?
 True story.
 Carving station, mashed potatoes, mac-n-cheese and all!
 You can see me chowing down on it here.

 The cranberry sauce gets it’s own perch in the turkey penthouse suite.
-Because I am lazy, this cranberry sauce is from a can, but if you are looking for a GREAT homemade cranberry sauce recipe be sure to check out Tiffany’s over on the FOLK blog.
 OH, and you see that bowl the sauce is inside?
 I totally made that with my own two hands during my Earthborn Pottery girls night.
 I LOVE my pinch pot!

 I was excited to find these two golden mason jars to hold candles on the table.
 They have the wire hangers on them, so I can use them in the future outside on my patio ladder chandelier.
 In fact, the mason jars on my ladder lantern were originally from Kirkland’s!
 These are great for hanging- no wire twisting required.
 I used my little blue velvet pumpkin that I found at Bella Rustica on top of an old tarnished sugar bowl that resembles a pumpkin.
 Then I cut a branch of fake berries up and tossed them around the edges.
 Simple and easy.